Volunteer at Tyntesfield

 "I love volunteering and baking and this is a great way to combine the two.
-I've learned a lot being in a working kitchen and love working with the team and using the super-sized resources, like the giant mixer!"
+I've learned a lot being in a working kitchen and love working with the team."

 John and Doreen, fungi auditor volunteers since 2003

-"Tyntesfield is a great place for fungi because there's such a variety of environments.
+"Tyntesfield is great for fungi because there's such a variety of environments.
 We're always finding different specimens and every month is different so it's always interesting."

 Gerry, Tyntesfield volunteer since 2001

-"I started off as a tour guide, then I was involved in cataloguing the house's contents.
-Now I run the second-hand bookshop with a team of volunteers, where everything we raise goes to caring for Tyntesfield."
+"I started as a tour guide, then helped catalogue the house's contents.
+Now I run the second-hand bookshop with a team of volunteers - everything we raise helps care for Tyntesfield."